 [Name1 and email address]; [Name2 and email address]

-Note: The designated point(s) of contact for complaints should be chosen and advertised (and known to all staff helping to run the conference).
-There should also be a clear pathway for escalation of the complaint; e.g. an agreement that the Organising or Code of Conduct committee will meet within 2 hours and decide a course of action (e.g. ejection of a participant or the gathering of more information).
-The committee should be clear on their rights to eject any participant not adhering to the code of conduct, before the conference begins.
+The designated point(s) of contact for complaints should be chosen and advertised (and known to all staff helping to run the conference).
+There should also be a clear pathway for escalation of the complaint; for example an agreement that the Organising or Code of Conduct committee will meet within 2 hours and decide a course of action (for example ejection of a participant or the gathering of more information).
+The committee should be clear on their rights to eject any participant not adhering to the Code of Conduct, before the conference begins.

 The complainant should be asked what mechanisms they need in order to safely continue at the conference, for example an escort to venues.
 The organisers should have a pathway to support any complaint, for example a list of support services such as Rape Crisis.

 When someone is asked to stop any behaviour that makes others uncomfortable, they are expected to comply immediately.
-In response to inappropriate behaviour (e.g. sexual content, rudeness, unprofessional) organisers may take any action they deem appropriate, including warning the person in question, asking them to leave the event, or removing them from a mailing list.
+In response to inappropriate behaviour (for example sexual content, rudeness, unprofessionalism) organisers may take any action they deem appropriate, including warning the person in question, asking them to leave the event, or removing them from a mailing list.